 About Scotland’s Oldest Bridges.

-This site contains a catalogue of the oldest masonry bridges in Scotland - those which existed before 1750.
+This site contains a catalogue of the oldest masonry bridges in Scotland: those which existed before 1750.
 An ancient map has been used as the primary source.
 A modern map is used to display the data.

-The catalogue contains 525 bridges.
-Today, most of them have been replaced by a more modern structure, yet it is still interesting to know their provenance and their location.
+The catalogue contains over 500 bridges.
+Today, most of them have been replaced by more modern structures, yet it is still interesting to know their provenance.
 Some no longer exist.
 Some are ruins.
-However, thirty percent (157) do still exist, substantially in the form and style in which they were built.
-Furthermore, thirty of the bridges are from the 16th century or earlier, both historically and structurally.
+However, around thirty per cent do still exist, substantially in their original style.
+These are beautiful monuments in the landscape - architectural treasures that are often ignored and sometimes neglected.